 Academic coaching provides participants with assistance in study skills such as time management, organization, note taking, test preparation, and test taking.
 Coaches help build students’ confidence, encourage motivation, and foster academic independence.

-The freshman seminar is a year-long experience that helps participants with the transition to college life, provides information on study skills, offers financial literacy education, and engages students in major/career exploration.
+The freshman year experience is a year-long freshman seminar that helps participants with the transition to college life, provides information on study skills, offers financial literacy education, and engages students in major/career exploration.